Managing Devices

 Importing Devices

-1. In EnOS Management Console, select Device Management > Device Assets.
+1. In the Developer Console of EnOS Application Portal, select Device Management > Device Assets.

-If you require a template, select one or multiple existing products from Template and click Generate Template to generate Excel templates based on the selected products.
-The templates will be inside a ZIP file.
-Edit the template once it’s downloaded, ZIP it up, and upload the file.
+3. Upload a compressed package containing one or more .xlsx files for devices.
+If you need a template, select one or more current products from the Template dropdown, then click Generate Template to download a compressed package containing Excel templates generated based on the selected products.
+After downloading, edit the template, compress it, and upload the file.

 Note